Hong Kong reopens beaches, Beijing relaxes quarantine rules

 Previous rules required 21 days of isolation, at least 14 of them at a hotel, followed by seven days of regular health reporting.

-With only a handful of daily international flights into Beijing, the rule change is expected to have little practical effect.
+With only a handful of daily international flights into Beijing, the rule change is expected to have little immediate impact on arrivals.
 Symbolically, however, it appears to show a willingness to compromise with demands for a less intrusive and economically damaging policy.

-Still, the capital is taking no chances and on Wednesday closed 60 subway stations, more than 10% of its vast system, to prevent the possibility of the virus spreading.
+Still, the capital is taking no chances and on Wednesday closed 60 subway stations, more than 10% of its vast system, to reduce the possibility of the virus spreading.

 Restaurants and bars are limited to takeout, gyms are closed and classes are suspended for at least another week.
 Major tourist sites in the city, including the Forbidden City and the Beijing Zoo, have closed their indoor exhibition halls and are operating at only partial capacity.